 Just like a regular tree, a family tree needs regular care and attention to continue bearing fruit!
-Below are best practices to keep your MyHeritage family tree error- and duplicate-free so you can access accurate, easy-to-understand information — and share it with others — at any time.
+Below are best practices to keep your MyHeritage family tree error-free so you can access accurate, easy-to-understand information — and share it with others — at any time.

 Run the Consistency Checker on a regular basis

 The MyHeritage Consistency Checker is an extremely useful tool.
-It automatically scans your tree for 36 different types of consistency issues, eliminating common errors and duplicates.
+It automatically scans your tree for 36 different types of consistency issues, helping eliminate common errors.

 As your tree continues to grow, the chance of incurring errors grows, too.
 That’s why it’s a good idea to run the Consistency Checker on a regular basis — every month or so.